HewlettPackard/hpegl-metal-client/v1/pkg/client/docs/HostsApi.md

 Update an existing Host

 Updates the Host with the matching ID.
 Update is permitted only if the host is in the 'Ready' or 'Connection Updating Failed' state.
-Only the Host 'Description', 'Networks', and 'NetworkForDefaultRoute' can be updated.
+Only the Host 'Description', 'Networks', 'NetworkForDefaultRoute', and 'ISCSIConfig:InitiatorName' can be updated.
+'ISCSIConfig:InitiatorName' can be updated only if the host has no volumes attached.

 ### Required Parameters